unspecific/training/BSidesDFW2022/Intro_to_Linux/README.md

 - who/w/id
     - identify who you are and who is/has used the system
 - env
-    - Environment variables,
+    - Environment variables
+    - Covered in detail in next Section
+- Wildcards
+    - * for anything any number of times
+    - ? for anyting 1 time
+- passwd - CHANGE YOUR PASSWORD
+- clear

+## Environment
-- $PATH
+- Environment Variables
-    - Never add '.' in your path
+  - PATH - Used to specify the path to search for binaries when typing commands
+  - _ - current command
+  - VISUAL - Default editor for many apps that auto open and editor
+  - USER - Current username
+  - HOME - Your Home directory
+  - SHELL - Current shell
+  - PWD - Present Working Directory
 - ~/.bashrc
+  - Location to set environment variables and aliases
   - Shell script
-    - Alias
+  - Aliases
   - PATH
   - prompt
   - History
+- Aliases
-- Wildcards
+  - Simple replacements
-    - * for anything any number of times
-    - ? for anyting 1 time
-- passwd - CHANGE YOUR PASSWORD
-- clear
+  - commonly set up
+    - ll = ls -l
+    - la = ls -a

 ## Users vs Root
 - User level access
-    - PATH
+    - PATH - will include binary locations such as /bin /usr/bin
+    - Permission - Can only access files that have specific permissions for this user or any groups the user is part of.
 - Root level access
-    - PATH
+    - PATH - will add locations like /sbin /usr/sbin
+    - Permission - Can access almost any file on the system
 - su - SuperUser
     - Needs the password (unless you are root)
     - Default superuser
     - Can be used to log into any user
+      - su <username>
 - sudo - SuperUser DO
     - Needs YOUR password
     - similar to runas
+    - sudo -u <username> - run a command as another user

 ## Files
 - Every thing is a file